Scheduling ML jobs on HPC clusters

 Have you ever asked yourself: “Do I want to spend 2 days adjusting this analysis to run on the cluster and wait 2 days for the jobs to finish or do I just run it locally with no extra work and just wait a week.”

-• ipython-cluster-helper automates that.
+• ipython-cluster-helper automates the whole process for us.

 “Quickly and easily parallelize Python functions using IPython on a cluster, supporting multiple schedulers.
 Optimizes IPython defaults to handle larger clusters and simultaneous processes.” […]